 NYU supports nursing parents who return to school/work and continue to breastfeed their child by maintaining a private space where lactating parents can nurse their child or express milk.
 Any NYU affiliated nursing parent, including faculty, staff, students, and spouses/partners who are breastfeeding, can register to use this lactation room.

 NYU Law has two dedicated lactation rooms.
-The first is located at Vanderbilt Hall, 2nd Floor, next to the women's restroom.
+The first is located at Vanderbilt Hall, 2nd Floor, next to the all-gender restroom.
 The second is located at Furman Hall, 2nd Floor, next to the all-gender restrooms.
 Both rooms are equipped with comfortable chairs, an electrical outlet, and a table or counter, as well as paper towels, a refrigerator, a Spectra pumping machine, and a sink.

 In order to receive access to the NYU Law lactation rooms, please email email@example.com.
 The Office of Student Affairs will then provide you with the code for the room, which will allow you to access the space anytime Vanderbilt and Furman Halls are open, and direct you to calendars that are used for scheduling.
 We will also provide you with further instructions and updates about the rooms throughout the semester, and are available for any additional support that you may need.

 A number of other lactation rooms are located across the NYU campus and are accessible to students, staff and faculty affiliated with any school.
 This resource may be particularly helpful for dual-degree students or those cross-registered in courses at other schools.
 The public listing and further details are available at NYU Lactation Rooms (login required).